pugjs/pug/README.md

 which will produce `filename.js` containing the compiled template.

+ You can also use the `--commonjs` option if you need the template to get exported.

 ## Command Line

 After installing the latest version of [node](http://nodejs.org/), install with: